js567/3d-camera-project/README.md

 # 3d-camera-project

-## A project to replicate the effects of the Nishika N8000 3D film camera using webcams and digital image processing
+## Replicating the effects of the Nishika N8000 3D film camera using webcams and digital image processing

 ### Background